NkgopolengGift/NkgopolengGift/README.md

 **Long-term:**
 - Lead large-scale projects as a **Software Architect** or **CTO**
-- Grow my company and continue to evolve as a **CEO & Technical Leader**
 - Mentor developers and advocate for **secure, scalable, and sustainable software**

 ---